nextstrain/fauna/ZIBRA.md

  * `para`
  * `paraiba`
  * `rio_grande_do_norte`
+* `lacen_id`: This is LACEN sample ID.
+Should be a 12-digit number.
+This very important to be able to link sample to clinical metadata.
 * `location`: Name of municipality of patient origin.
 Should be snakecase.
 Examples:
  * `canguaretama`
  * `natal`